National energy company

 • Methods: Included pre/post-review questions, A/B testing, mobile evaluations, and feedback from customer panels.

-The redesigned website is set to launch in summer 2025, with expected outcomes including:
+The redesigned website has launched, with expected outcomes including:

 • A streamlined, intuitive user experience across devices